SuperHeavyBallet/TOP-React-CV/react-cv/README.md

 - Handle Empty info submit (if value empty, use default)
 - Change Work Experience > Responsibilites to be a list format
+- Responsibilites lin should wrap after a point
+- Add 'Add more' to responsibilities
-- Add Suitable SVGS for each Text Item
+- ``Add Suitable SVGS for each Text Item``
-- Add 'Add More Education'
+- ``Add 'Add More Education'``
-- Add 'Level of Education'
+- ``Add 'Level of Education'``
-- Add Protection against accidentally removing
+- `` Add Protection against accidentally removing``
-- Add Transition Animation for Edit Box Pop Up and Close
+- `` Add Transition Animation for Edit Box Pop Up and Close - Difficult since the pop up is render based rather than CSS handles``
-- Adjust Position of Edit Box
+- Adjust Position of Edit Pop Up Box
-- Layout Cards in non vertical format
+- ``Layout Cards in non vertical format``
+- Add Click and Drag option for Edit Box
+- Change to single column for responsive